petermr/normami/ami-docs/AMI.md

 ### ami-forest (and similar)
 See (./ami-forest.md)[ami-forest]
-Analyzes bitmaps and vertor graphics as Forest plots (NYI)
+Analyzes bitmaps and vector graphics as Forest plots (NYI)